-- Connecting students to STEM opportunities, internships, and scholarships offered by VSGC and NASA
+- Connect students to STEM opportunities, internships, and scholarships offered by VSGC and NASA

-- Fostering participation in research by preparing students for success and bridging them to future STEM opportunities
+- Foster participation in research by preparing students for success and bridging them to future STEM opportunities

-- Retaining students in STEM through mentoring and support
+- Retain students in STEM through mentoring and support

-- Diversifying the pool of applicants to the VSGC Undergraduate Research Scholarship program
+- Diversify the pool of applicants to the VSGC Undergraduate Research Scholarship program

 - Provide $1,000 in scholarship support